Frustrated spin order and stripe fluctuations in FeSe: Results

-Symmetry-resolved Raman spectra of single-crystalline FeSe (see Methods) at 40, 90 and 300\,K in the energy range up to 0.45\,eV (3,600\,cm$^{-1}$) are shown in Fig.~\ref{fig:data-sym-long}.
-The data are linear combinations of the polarization dependent raw data (see Methods and Appendix \ref{Asec:polarization}).
-Out of the four symmetries shown in the figure the \Alg, \Blg, and \BZg spectra display Raman active phonons, magnons or electron-hole excitations.
-Intensity in \AZg symmetry appears only if chiral or crystal-field excitations contribute or if the off-diagonal elements of the Raman tensor $\alpha_{ij}$ are different, $\alpha_{xy}\neq \alpha_{yx}$, for instance because of resonances.
-Since the \AZg spectra are weaker than the other spectra and vanish below 500-1,000\,cm$^{-1}$, we ignore them here.
+Symmetry-resolved Raman spectra of single-crystalline FeSe (see Methods) in the energy range up to 0.45\,eV (3,600\,cm$^{-1}$) are shown in Fig.~\ref{fig:data-sym-long}.
+The spectra are linear combinations of the polarization dependent raw data (see Methods and Supplementary Fig.~1 in Supplementary Note~1).
+For \Blg symmetry (Fig.~\ref{fig:data-sym-long}a) we plot only two temperatures, 40 and 300\,K, to highlight the persistence of the peak at approximately 500\,cm$^{-1}$.
+The full temperature dependence will be shown below.
+For \Alg, \AZg, and \BZg symmetry we show spectra at 40, 90 and 300\,K (Fig.~\ref{fig:data-sym-long}b-d).
+Out of the four symmetries, the \Alg, \Blg, and \BZg spectra display Raman active phonons, magnons or electron-hole excitations, while the \AZg spectra are weak and vanish below 500-1,000\,cm$^{-1}$.
+As intensity in \AZg symmetry appears only under certain conditions not satisfied in the present study, we ignore it here.

-In the high-energy limit the intensity is smaller than that in other Fe-based systems such as BaFe$_2$As$_2$ (Fig.~\ref{fig:Y123-Ba122}b and \ref{Afig:BFA}).
-However, in the energy range up to approximately 3,000\,cm$^{-1}$ there is a huge additional contribution to the \Blg cross section in FeSe [Fig.~\ref{fig:data-sym-long}a].
+In the high-energy limit the intensities are smaller in all symmetries than those in other Fe-based systems such as BaFe$_2$As$_2$ (see Supplementary Fig.~2 in Supplementary Note~2).
+However, in the energy range up to approximately 3,000\,cm$^{-1}$ there is a huge additional contribution to the \Blg cross section in FeSe (Fig.~\ref{fig:data-sym-long}a).
 The response is strongly temperature dependent and peaks at 530\,cm$^{-1}$ in the low-temperature limit.
-Upon cooling from 300 to 40\,K the intensity increases in the range between 2,000 and 3,000\,cm$^{-1}$.
-Between 90 and 40\,K the \Alg and \BZg spectra increase slightly in the range around 700 and 3,000\,cm$^{-1}$, respectively [indicated as shaded areas in Fig.~\ref{fig:data-sym-long}b and d].
-The overall intensity gain in the \Alg and \BZg spectra in the shaded range is a fraction of approximately 5\% of the \Blg intensity.
-The \BZg spectra indicate the existence of a pseudogap in the range up to 2,000\,cm$^{-1}$ which is already fully developed at the structural transition at $T_\mathrm{s} = 89.1\,\mathrm{K}$.
-Currently we do not have an explanation but it is likely to be in the particle-hole channel since our simulations do not indicate any changes in the spin channel in this energy range.
+Between 90 and 40\,K the \Alg and \BZg spectra increase slightly in the range around 700 and 3,000\,cm$^{-1}$, respectively (indicated as blue shaded areas in Fig.~\ref{fig:data-sym-long}b and d).
+The overall intensity gain in the \Alg and \BZg spectra in the shaded range is a fraction of approximately 5\% of that in \Blg symmetry.
+The \BZg spectra exhibit a reduction in spectral weight in the range from 600 to 1,900\,\wn (shaded red) which is already fully developed at the structural transition at $T_\mathrm{s} = 89.1\,\mathrm{K}$ in agreement with earlier work \cite{Massat:2016}.
+In contrast to \Alg and \BZg symmetry, the temperature dependence of the \Blg intensity is strong, whereas the peak energy changes only weakly, displaying some similarity with the cuprates \cite{Knoll:1990}.
+This similarity, along with the considerations of Glasbrenner \textit{et al.} \cite{Glasbrenner:2015}, motivated us to explore a spin-only, Heisenberg-like model for describing the temperature evolution of the Raman scattering data.